Top 7 Great Chili Ingredients: Scoville Ratings, Uses & Buying Guide

 Top 7 Great Chili Ingredients You Should Try

-Let’s explore the key players that will transform your chili game.
-We’ve included details on their heat levels, flavor profiles, and best uses so you know exactly what to reach for next time you’re cooking up a storm.
+Explore the key players that transform your chili game.
+We've included heat levels, flavor profiles, and best uses so you know exactly what to reach for.

 1. Ancho Chili: Mild and sweet with a hint of raisin-like flavor, perfect for slow-cooked stews.